algorandfoundation/specs/dev/crypto.md

 - The number of reveals in the state proof should be less than of equal to 640

-- Using the trusted Proven Weight (supplied by the verifier), The state proof should pass the [SNARK-Friendly  Weight Threshold Verification][weight-threshold] check
+- Using the trusted Proven Weight (supplied by the verifier), The state proof should pass the [SNARK-Friendly  Weight Threshold Verification][weight-threshold] check.

 - All of the participant and signature information that appears in the reveals is validated by the Vector commitment proofs for the participants